itaytalmi/vault-pki-cieps-example/README.md

 serial_number       35:dd:a2:b9:45:3f:3a:ed:79:11:60:40:72:b3:c5:3e:b1:ce:9f:c6
 ```

-**Note**: this service is just for example purposes only.
-The service should
+**Note**: This sample code has been provided for illustration
-not be used in production as-is.
+purposes only and is not intended to be used in a production environment.